Home / Loose Leaf Tea / Green Tea

 Couldn't load pickup availability

-This very rare, loose leaf green tea comes from a tiny and exquisite tea garden which produces just a few kilos of some of the finest tea in the world.
+This very rare loose leaf tea comes from a tiny and exquisite tea garden which produces just a few kilos of some of the finest tea in the world.

 Tasting Notes